level of effort

 Use time-tracking features, like those offered by ClickUp, to identify how much time is spent on these smaller tasks for a more accurate picture of the overall workload.

-🎯 Use historical data, but don’t become a slave to it
+🎯 Use historical data, but don’t become too attached to it

 Sure, historical data is your friend when estimating LOE—past projects can give you a ballpark figure on how long similar tasks might take.